 [PR 5.2.6-001] The 5G system with satellite access shall be able to inform an application server whether store and forward operation is applied for communication with a UE.

 [PR 5.2.6-002] The 5G system with satellite access shall be able to provide integrity protection and confidentiality for communications between an authorized UE and the network when store and forward operation is applied.

-Editor's Note: it is FFS to clarify how security would apply during S&F operation.